Valentine’s Day Word Wall Cards for Preschoolers

 It is recommended that the library change with every theme to keep them interested and motivated.
 These are some of the books that you can use with the Valentine’s Day theme.
 You can find books at your local library, the bookstore, and on Amazon, using the links on the titles.*

-Groggle’s Monster Valentine by Diana Murray.
-Follow Groggle Monster on his Valentine’s Day card-making for Snarlina, his best friend in the whole wide world.
+- Groggle’s Monster Valentine by Diana Murray.
+Follow Groggle Monster on his Valentine’s Day card-making for Snarlina, his best friend worldwide.

-Day It Rained Hearts by Felicia Bond.
-One day starts raining hearts, perfect for making Valentine’s Day cards, and Cornelia Augusta catches them to send cards to her animal friends.
+- Day It Rained Hearts by Felicia Bond.
+One day, it starts raining hearts, perfect for making Valentine’s Day cards, and Cornelia Augusta catches them to send cards to her animal friends.

 Pin It for Later